big-unibo/llm4dfm-develop/README.md

 - `use -- the model to use between import and api`
 - `debug_prints   -- enable output prints during execution`

+Output

+- `dir_label -- the label used in output directory name`

 #### Visualisation

 The following parameters can be configured in `src/main/resources/visualisation-config.yml` file.

 Exercise

 Given that it's required to read both ground-truth and model output, to make it easier to configure, different ways can be used to state the exercise to read.

+- `dir_label -- directory name in which look for ex`
 - `full_name           -- the output exercise full name (part before -text.yml)\n ** If provided, no further options of the exercise have to be passed`
 - `name -- the exercise name (exercise-*.*)`
 - `v           -- the exercise version (part between exercise-N- and text.yml) [sql, original, demand]`